idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/userobjects.md

 Called once before beginning the `UserObject` calculation.

 `virtual void execute();`\\
-Called once on each geometric object (element, node, etc.) or once per calculation for a `GeneralUserObject`.
+Called once on each geometric entity (element, node, etc.) or once per calculation for a `GeneralUserObject`.

 !---